devopness/devopness/docs/legal/index.md

 ---
 title: Legal
-intro: This directory contains all legal agreements for our services, including terms of service and privacy policy.
+intro: This section contains all legal agreements for our services, including terms of service and privacy policy.
 By using our services, you agree to these terms.
 links:
     overview:
     quickstart: